-Regarding preisotropic immersions there is the following $h$-principle: \begin{theorem}{{\cite[Theorem 5.3]{Bhowmick:HorizontalContactPartially}}} Let $(M^{2n+k},\D^{2n})$ be a fat manifold and let $S$ be a smooth manifold.
-Then, for any subcritical formal preisotropic immersion $(f,F)$ from $S$ to $(M,\D)$, there exists a homotopy of formal preisotropic immersions $(f_t,F_t)$ such that: \begin{itemize} \item $f_0 = f$ and $F_0 = F$. \item $f_1$ is a preisotropic immersion. \item $F_1 = \d f_1$. \end{itemize} In the prelegendrian case, the same statement holds provided that $S$ is an open manifold. \end{theorem}
+For immersions, the following $h$-principle holds: \begin{theorem}{{\cite[Theorem 5.3]{Bhowmick:HorizontalContactPartially}}} Let $(M^{2n+k},\D^{2n})$ be a fat manifold and let $S$ be a smooth manifold.
+Then, any subcritical formal preisotropic immersion $(f,F)$ from $S$ to $(M,\D)$ is homotopic to a holonomic one.
+In the prelegendrian case, the same statement holds provided that $S$ is an open manifold. \end{theorem}

-\begin{remark} Recall that subcritical isotropic embeddings in contact manifolds satisfy an $h$-principle \cite{cieliebakIntroductionPrinciple2024a}, via the $h$-principle for isocontact embeddings in codimension $\geq 4$.
-By contrast, Bhowmick establishes the result above using microflexibility and microextension arguments, which yield immersions rather than embeddings.
-By analogy with the rigid/flexible dichotomy in contact topology, we pursue the failure of the $h$-principle for prelegendrian embeddings.
+\begin{remark} In the contact case, our definition recovers the usual notion of formal isotropic immersions and embeddings.
+In this setting, subcritical isotropic embeddings satisfy the $h$-principle \cite{cieliebakIntroductionPrinciple2024a}; this follows from the $h$-principle for isocontact embeddings in codimension $\geq 4$.
+By contrast, Bhowmick establishes the result above using microflexibility and microextension, which yield immersions rather than embeddings.
+The present paper pursues the failure of the $h$-principle for prelegendrian embeddings.
 The $h$-principle problem for subcritical preisotropic embeddings and prelegendrian immersions remains to be explored. \end{remark}